A Characteristic free approach to skew-gentle algebras: Main results

 \end{enumerate}

 \end{Lem}

 \begin{proof} $(a)$ Suppose that $i^-\lra s^-$ is another arrow in $Q^A$ with $s^-\in Q^{Sp-}_0$.
 Then,

 is a sub-quiver of $Q$ with $i$ a special vertex.
-Since $(Q, I, Sp)$ is a skew-gentle triple, the vertex $i$ can not be a special vertex.
+Since $(Q, I, Sp)$ is a skew-gentle triple, the vertex $i$ cannot be a special vertex.
 This is a contradiction.
 Dually, there is at most one arrow $k^-\lra i^-$ in $Q^A$.